 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At GWU, approximately 42% of students took out student loans averaging $7,247 a year.
-That adds up to $28,988 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At GWU, approximately 43% of students took out student loans averaging $7,383 a year.
+That adds up to $29,532 over four years for those students.

 The student loan default rate at GWU is 1.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do GWU Graduates Make?bachelor's degree recipients from GWU make around $69,600 per year during the early years of their employment.
-That's great news for GWU students since it is 75% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do GWU Graduates Make?students who graduate with a bachelor's degree from GWU make about $69,600 a year during their first few years of employment after graduation.
+This is good news for future GWU graduates since it is 75% more than the average college graduate's salary of $39,802 per year.

 Location of George Washington University

 George Washington University Majorsstudents from 119 majors graduated from George Washington University.
 Of these students, 3,644 received undergraduate degrees and 5,671 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.